 Southborough / Shrewsbury

-To send flowers in memory of Lois E. Jacobson (Johnson), please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Lois E. Jacobson (Johnson), please visit our Heartfelt Sympathies Store.

 Lois E. (Johnson) Jacobson passed away peacefully on April 20, 2019, after a short period of declining health; she was 86 years old.
 Lois was the devoted wife to Chester F. Jacobson; a true love story that they shared for over 60 years.